 Also known as a Donskoy, the Don Sphynx is a hairless breed, which arose as a natural mutation in Russia in 1987.
 They come in four coat types from completely bald to a full coat which is wavy or wiry in texture.

-This is an extremely sociable and intelligent breed of cat.
-They are playful, inquisitive and loyal.
-They thrive on human company.
+This is an extremely friendly and intelligent breed of cat who is playful, curious and loyal.
+The Donsky thrives on human company.

 Also known as the Don Sphynx, Russian Hairless or the Don Hairless, the Donskoy is a breed arising from a natural mutation.

 In 1987, Elena Kovaleva rescued a blue tortoiseshell kitten.
 The kitten, named Varvara, began to lose her fur around four months of age.
-She was treated for fungal and skin mite infections, however despite this, her coat didn’t grow back.
+She received treatment for fungal and skin mite infections, however despite this, her coat didn’t grow back.

 A year later she mated with the neighbouring tom and produced a litter of kittens.
 One kitten was given to a friend of Elena’s, Irina Nemykina.
 The kitten, named Chita began to lose her fur around four months of age, as had occurred with her mother.
 Another mating with a local tom produced four male kittens, this time developing a velour coat.